CeFi Lending

 Principle 1: Diversify Across Platform Types

-• One CeFi platform for convenience and fiat access
+• One CeFi platform for convenience and fiat integration

 • One or two DeFi protocols for reduced counterparty risk